 The BBIS boarding facility, located directly on the school campus, houses over 50 international students from grades 9 through 12.
 It is the first international, English-language IB World Boarding School in all of Germany.
 For more details please visit www.bbis.de.

 Berlin British School

-Berlin British School (BBS) is an independent private school experienced in combining the best of British with an international education to students aged 3-18 from a variety of cultural backgrounds.
-This diversity in Our Community of Thinkers gives students an opportunity to explore issues from multiple perspectives and prepares them for the challenges they face in a rapidly changing and ever-more competitive world.
+Berlin British School (BBS) is an independent school experienced in combining the best of British with an international education to students aged 2-18 from a variety of cultural backgrounds.
+This diversity in Our Community of Thinkers gives students an opportunity to explore issues from multiple perspectives and prepares them for the challenges they face in a rapidly changing and increasingly competitive world.

 - Small class sizes to support individual learning

 - High standards of pastoral care with a focus on fostering students’ self-confidence